cboyda/AgTech/README_capstone.md

 I assumed the top crop yield RMs would also have the highest valuation.

 ## Project Goals
-This sample challenge is to go shopping for the best canola-valued fields.
+This sample challenge is to go shopping for the best canola-valued rural municipal locations.
 Value will be calculated by taking the crop yield x stock crop price.

 ![Canola Valuation Function](https://raw.githubusercontent.com/cboyda/AgTech/main/Visuals/canola_function.png)